Recent video clips and radio conversations surfaced together in one running feed.

 Managing AI Work: What Leaders Are Now Responsible For

-AI doesn’t remove responsibility — it redistributes it.
+AI does not remove responsibility.
+It redistributes it.

 This session breaks down how leaders manage AI-assisted work, where oversight fails, and how to build systems that hold.